Dante Smith

 Specific Research Areas:

-Current research includes a qualitative/quantitative analysis of linguistic variables in rap music, an analysis of past/present perfect and perfect progressive alternations, and an analysis of 'used to' in African American Language.
+Current research includes a qualitative/quantitative analysis of linguistic variables in rap music, and an analysis of past/present perfect and perfect progressive alternations (HAVE + BE/progressive) in AAL.

 Selected Publications: